noumanshoaib/dota-gsi/README.md

 }

 ```

+I have enabled only draft, player and hero, to show picks, bans and timer, only draft was enough, to add which hero picked by the player, I enabled hero and player data as well.

 **Note: `http://127.0.0.1:3000` is the base url of your backend and `/dota2-gsi` is the route url where backend is expecting to receive the game stats**